brentvollebregt/nitratine.net/posts/useful-online-tools-for-developers/post.md

 - [SQLite Viewer (doesn't break on blobs)](http://sqliteviewer.flowsoft7.com/)
     - Similar to the one above but doesn't break on blobs (not as nice-looking)
 - [Test small SQL commands (MySQL, Oracle, PostgreSQL, SQLite, MS SQL Server)](http://www.sqlfiddle.com)
-    - Build a small schema and then execute commands based off the schema creation
+    - Build a small schema and then execute commands based on the schema creation
     - Restricted to internal request character length

 ## Time